supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex3_Connect_Linux.md

 1. In the Search bar of the Azure portal, type *Sentinel*, then select **Microsoft Sentinel**.

-1. Select your Microsoft Sentinel Workspace you created in a previous lab.
+1. Select the Microsoft Sentinel Workspace you created in a previous lab.

 ### Task 2: Connect a Linux Host using the Common Event Format connector.